 Also the body of Jacob son of William and Dorothy Ellrington departed his life July.

 Also …… unreadable.

-A couple of their children also left wills –
+A couple of their children and the girls spouses also left wills –

 - William Ellerington, yeoman of Fairlamay, Shotley dated 3 August 1778, probated 1806 – leaving estate to brother Robert (and his children Silas, William and Joseph) and brother John (children John, Robt, Willm, dau Betty Harte).